 Calculi of explicit substitutions have almost always been presented using de Bruijn indices with the aim of avoiding $\alpha$ -conversion and being as close to machines as possible.
 De Bruijn indices however, though very suitable for the machine, are difficult to human users.
 This is the reason for a renewed interest in systems of explicit substitutions using variable names.
-We believe that the study of these systems should not develop without being well-tied to existing work on explicit substitutions.
-The aim of this paper is to establish a bridge between explicit substitutions using de Bruijn indices and using variable names and to do so, we provide the $\lambda t$ -calculus: a $\lambda$ -calculus à la de Bruijn which can be translated into a $\lambda$ -calculus with explicit substitutions written with variables names.
+Formal systems of explicit substitutions using variable names is a new area however and we believe, it should not develop without being well-tied to existing work on explicit substitutions.
+The aim of this paper is to establish a bridge between explicit substitutions using de Bruijn indices and using variable names.
+In our aim to do so, we provide the $\lambda t$ -calculus: a $\lambda$ -calculus à la de Bruijn which can be translated into a $\lambda$ -calculus with explicit substitutions written with variables names.
 We present explicitly this translation and use it to obtain preservation of strong normalisation for $\lambda t$ .
 Moreover, we show several properties of $\lambda t$ , including confluence on closed terms and efficiency to simulate $\beta$ -reduction.
-Furthermore, $\lambda t$ is a good example of a calculus written in the $\lambda s$ -style (cf. [19]) that possesses the updating mechanism of the calculi à la $\lambda \sigma$ (cf. [1, 7, 26]).